mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 ![img5][img5]

-In the 'Add Controller' window, fill in information.
+In the 'Add Controller' window, fill in the following information.

 Model Class : RunnerPerformance